khaled196/project-1-report/paper.md

 ## Existing logic programming facilities for SPARQL

-We researched current solutions for combining logic programming with SPARQL.
+The working group researched current solutions for combining logic programming with SPARQL.
 [ClioPatria](http://www.semantic-web-journal.net/system/files/swj1074.pdf)
 is an in-memory RDF quad-store tightly coupled with SWI-Prolog by Jan Wielemaker, the main author of SWI-Prolog [@WielemakerBHO15].
-SWI-Prolog is published under a BSD license, and there even exist bindings for [ClioPatria and Python](http://wi.hwtk.de/WLP2018/Papers/WLP_2018_paper_4.pdf), for example, although we were unable to locate the source code.
+SWI-Prolog is published under a BSD license, and there even exist bindings for
+[ClioPatria and Python](http://wi.hwtk.de/WLP2018/Papers/WLP_2018_paper_4.pdf),
+for example, although we were unable to locate the source code.
 We think ClioPatria and SWI-Prolog are particularly useful for teaching, and for (in-memory) semantic web applications.
 SWI-Prolog comes with client libraries for SQL and SPARQL queries.

 ## Application of SPARQLProg to biological databases